darsain/imagesloaded/README.md

 Adds a callback to the `fail` event.
 This callback will be executed only if there is at least one or more broken images, or if any image loading took longer than `options.timeout`.

+You can add more callbacks by calling this method multiple times.

 Callback receives `ImagesLoading` instance object as its `this` value.

 ### always